Saeid-Khaleghi/QJDatetime/README.md

 The usage of this component is exactly same as `Datetime` and `DatetimePicker` of quasar-framework, so you can read [`original document`](https://quasar-framework.org/components/datetime-input.html).

+## License

+Media-store is free software distributed under the terms of the MIT license.